vedantgudpale/DHCP-SERVER-PROJECT-gns3/readme.md

     Router(dhcp-config)# exit
     ```
     *   `ip dhcp pool LAN-POOL`: Creates a DHCP pool named "LAN-POOL".
 This is just a name; you can choose another name if you prefer.
-    *   `network 192.168.1.0 255.255.255.0`:  Defines the network address and subnet mask for the network segment where DHCP will be used.
-This should match the network of the router's interface (`192.168.1.0/24` in this case).
+    *   `network 192.168.1.0 255.255.255.0`:  **Defines the network for DHCP address assignment.**  This command tells the DHCP server which network range to manage.
+It should match the network of the router's interface (`192.168.1.0/24` in this case).
+IP addresses assigned to clients will be from this network.
     *   `default-router 192.168.1.1`: Sets the default gateway address that the DHCP server will provide to clients.
-This should be the IP address of the router's interface on the LAN (`192.168.1.1`).
+This is essential so that devices on the LAN know how to reach networks outside their local network.
+It's set to the router's interface IP address (`192.168.1.1`).
     *   `dns-server 8.8.8.8`: (Optional) Configures the DNS server IP address that DHCP clients will receive.
 We use Google Public DNS (`8.8.8.8`) here.
 You can use a different DNS server or remove this line if you don't want to specify a DNS server via DHCP.
     *   `exit`: Exits DHCP pool configuration mode and returns to global configuration mode.
 6.  **Exit Configuration Mode and Save Configuration:**